ROSUVASTATIN- rosuvastatin calcium tablet, film coated

 HoFH in Pediatric Patients

 Rosuvastatin tablets was studied in a randomized, double-blind, placebo-controlled, multicenter, crossover study in 14 pediatric patients with HoFH.
 The study included a 4-week dietary lead-in phase during which patients received rosuvastatin tablets 10 mg daily, a cross-over phase that included two 6-week treatment periods with either rosuvastatin tablets 20 mg or placebo in random order, followed by a 12-week open-label phase during which all patients received rosuvastatin tablets 20 mg.
-Patients ranged in age from 7 to 15 years of age (median 11 years), 50% were male, 71% were White, 21% were Asian, 7% were Black, and no patients were of Hispanic ethnicity.
+Patients ranged in age from 7 to 15 years of age (median 11 years), 50% were male, 71% were White, 21% were Asian, 7% were Black or African American, and no patients were of Hispanic or Latino ethnicity.
 Fifty percent were on apheresis therapy and 57% were taking ezetimibe.
 Patients who entered the study on apheresis therapy or ezetimibe continued the treatment throughout the entire study.
 Mean LDL-C at baseline was 416 mg/dL (range 152 to 716 mg/dL).
 A total of 13 patients completed both treatment periods of the randomized cross-over phase; one patient withdrew consent due to inability to have blood drawn during the cross-over phase.

 Placebo